The Main Library will not open until 8:30 am on Friday, June 30 because we will be holding a secure-in-place drill.

 Upcoming Course Materials Program Deadlines for Faculty

-Due Dates for Summer 2016 Semester Course Pack Projects
+Due Dates for FALL 2017 Semester Course Pack Projects

 If you have not worked with us in the past, or have a brand-new course pack project, please contact us as soon as possible, no matter what stage you are with course content selection!